Disputing a fine

 Offender levy

-If you disagree with your offender levy, you need to contact the court that applied the levy.
+If you believe the levy has been applied incorrectly, contact the registry of the court that applied the levy.

 Offender debt recovery notice